sthagen/lumikko/README.md

 # wizard

-For now a working lizard, later maybe feed back changes upstream.
+For now a lumikko (Finnish for wiesel), later maybe feed back changes upstream towards a lisko.

 ## Status